“When we deny the story, it defines us. When we own the story, we can write a brave new ending.” – Brené Brown

 Once you have sufficient experience recognizing these necessary narrative activities, you can begin working on the more advanced elements of the story.
 Let’s take a quick look at four of these more advanced elements:

-To identify the point of view of a story, students need to ask, “Who is telling the story?”
-Is he the narrator for the first, third, or second (rare) Person?
+Perspective: Who is telling the story?
+Is he the narrator for the first, third, or second person?
 Are they omniscient or restricted from their point of view?
 Does the viewpoint change for each character?

-It is a unique voice of a single author, re-emphasized by his word selection, sentence structure, plot patterns, etc.
+Style: It is a unique voice of a single author, re-emphasized by his word selection, sentence structure, plot patterns, etc.

-The tone of a sentence is established by word selection, literary equipment, rhythm, grammar, rhyme, etc. Tones are the overall “flavor” of a story created by combining all these techniques.
+Tone: the overall “flavor” of a story created by combining all these techniques.
 It is the attitude that the writer shows towards his/her subject and theme.